-At March's Artist Commune, join us in a thorough examination of the natural world through the lens of scientific illustration with an emphasis on non-human animals.
-We will compare the objective viewpoint of animals as neutral bodies essential to the art of scientific illustration with how our own emotions and opinions shape our subjective views of these creatures.
+For March's Artist Commune, join us in a thorough examination of the natural world through the lens of scientific illustration with an emphasis on the animal kingdom!
+We’ll explore how the scientific lens of animal illustration intersects with our own emotions and understandings of the natural world.

-While we all exist within the natural world, we may not view it with more than a cursory glance throughout our lives.
-It is essential that we take the time to acknowledge the seen and unseen living beings we share our daily existence with.
+While we all exist within the natural world, it’s easy to take it for granted.
+It is essential that we take the time to acknowledge and honor the world around us.

 RSVP for the Free Event!

-The evening will begin with a brief presentation describing the history and purpose of scientific illustration, including a statement from a local Columbus artist who specializes in illustrations of native wildlife in Ohio.
+The evening will begin with a brief presentation about the history and purpose of scientific illustration, followed by a short talk from local Columbus artist Matt L. Gaberell, who specializes in illustrations of native wildlife in Ohio.
 We'll then have open art-making, where you'll create a mind map of an animal of your choice with watercolors and colored pencils—all supplies provided.

 As a group, we'll share how our viewpoints on different animals are influenced by our personal life experiences and the influences of our wider culture.
 We'll combine our thoughts and opinions from the discussion with the practice of scientific illustration by closely examining the rich, complex structures of some of the wildlife found throughout the state of Ohio.